 - Several laptops are stolen from your real estate agency’s office.
 Although the laptops cost $2,000 each when they were purchased three years ago, the used laptops are now worth only $900 each due to depreciation.
 A similar brand new model costs $1,700.
 If you have an actual cash value policy in place, your insurer will pay $900 for each laptop — their value before they were lost.

-With an ACV policy, you would not be reimbursed for the amount you purchased the item for.
+With Actual Cash Value coverage, you would not be reimbursed for the amount you purchased the item for.
 Because the amount insurers would have to pay in the event of a disaster is lower, premiums for actual cash value policies are typically less expensive than replacement cost policies.
 This type of policy can be cost-effective for companies wishing to save money on insurance.
 However, if a disaster results in the loss of an expensive item or destroys much of your property, you could find yourself having to pay significant costs out of pocket since there can be a major difference between the claim payment and the actual cost of replacing your property.

 What is replacement cost?